 The word drill method is an intensive phonics approach to reading which is rather like learning to type.
 At first the goal is accuracy, and then speed, until there is no need to think about the process.
 In other words, as a student tries to read a set number of words within a specific time period, he learns to more rapidly apply phonics rules to sound out the words.
 Through consistent practice, reading times decrease as the student transitions from the slower process of sounding out to instant recognition.
 At that point, he will have graduated from the “learning to read” phase to the adventure of “reading to learn.”

-The PDR's "TEACHER'S GUIDE TO READING" (pp. 125-146), which was added in 2011, explains the three levels of reading plus how to prepare to teach the PDR.
-The “Christ-Centered Phonics Rules" (Appendix 1) and “Christ-Centered Phonics Spelling Rules" (Appendix 2) list all the rules associated with Christ-Centered Phonics Flashcards 1-118.
+The PDR's "TEACHER'S GUIDE TO READING" (pp. 125-146) was added in the Fall of 2012.
+This important section explains how to teach the three levels of reading plus how to prepare to teach the PDR.
+The “Christ-Centered Phonics Rules" (Appendix 1) and “Christ-Centered Phonics Spelling Rules" (Appendix 2) list all the rules associated with Phonics Flashcards 1-118.
 Included are some tips on how to use the PDR as a spelling resource plus a few “Suggested Games.”
 “Syllabication and Accent Guidelines” (Appendix 3) are also included.

-RECOMMENDED: Order the Christ-Centered Phonics Flashcards Drill CD (Part 201.5) to practice saying the correct letter names and sounds represented by the Phonics Flashcards listed on each of the four Phonics Section Charts.
+RECOMMENDED: Order the Christ-Centered Phonics Flashcards Drill CD (Part 201.5) to help your student practice saying the correct letter names and sounds represented by the Phonics Flashcards listed on each of the four Phonics Section Charts.

 For the BEST RESULTS ...